-(1) Exhibits knowledge of the elements related to correct engine starting procedures.
-Including, the use of an external power source, starting under various atmospheric conditions, awareness of other persons and property during start, and the effects of using incorrect starting procedures.
+- (1) Exhibits knowledge of the elements related to correct engine starting procedures.
+This shall include the use of an external power source, starting under various atmospheric conditions. - (2) Positions the helicopter properly considering structures, surface conditions, other aircraft, and the safety of nearby persons and property. - (3) Utilises the appropriate checklist for starting procedure.